Representations of quasiprojective groups, Flat connections and Transversely projective foliations: Polar divisor and reduction of Riccati foliations

 which is closed.
 From this formal model, one easily check that $\hat z=0$ and $\hat z=\infty$ are the only formal sections on the bundle that are $\mathcal H$-invariant (i.e. in restriction to which $\hat{\Omega}$ identically vanish).
 Therefore, $\Omega$ has exactly two $\mathcal H$-invariant formal sections of $P$ at $p$.
-The obstruction to the convergence of these two formal sections is given by non diagonal coefficients of Stokes matrices.
+The obstruction to the convergence of these two formal sections is given by non diagonal coefficients of Stokes matrices (see \cite[Chap.III, Th.
+4.4]{MartinetRamis1}).

-\begin{lemma} At a sufficiently small neighborhood $V_p$ of $p$, the following assertions are equivalent: \begin{itemize} \item $\mathcal H\vert_{V_p}$ is defined by a meromorphic closed $1$-form on the restriction $P\vert_{V_p}$, \item there are two analytic sections $V_p\to P$ of the bundle that are $\mathcal H$-invariant, \item Stokes matrices are all trivial at $p$. \end{itemize} The two analytic $\mathcal H$-invariant sections induce the formal sections at $p$. \end{lemma} \begin{proof}If $\mathcal H\vert_{V_p}$ is defined by a meromorphic closed $1$-form $\Omega$, then it follows from Proposition \ref{prop:RiccClosedForm} that $\Omega=c\cdot \left(\frac{dz}{z}+\omega\right)$ after convenient bundle trivialization, with $\omega$ a meromorphic closed $1$-form on $X$ and $c\in\C^*$.
+\begin{lemma} At a sufficiently small neighborhood $V_p$ of $p$, the following assertions are equivalent: \begin{itemize} \item $\mathcal H\vert_{V_p}$ is defined by a meromorphic closed $1$-form on the restriction $P\vert_{V_p}$, \item there are two analytic sections $V_p\to P$ of the bundle that are $\mathcal H$-invariant, \item Stokes matrices are all trivial at $p$ if the type is (\ref{ModelIrreg}). \end{itemize} In this case, the two analytic $\mathcal H$-invariant sections induce the formal sections at $p$. \end{lemma} \begin{proof}If $\mathcal H\vert_{V_p}$ is defined by a meromorphic closed $1$-form $\Omega$, then it follows from Proposition \ref{prop:RiccClosedForm} that $\Omega=c\cdot \left(\frac{dz}{z}+\omega\right)$ after convenient bundle trivialization, with $\omega$ a meromorphic closed $1$-form on $X$ and $c\in\C^*$.
 Indeed, $\mathcal H$ cannot have a meromorphic first integral over $p$ since it is irregular, and it cannot be defined by $dz+\omega$ since it has two $\mathcal H$-invariant formal sections.
 Therefore, $z=0$ and $z=\infty$ are two $\mathcal H$-invariant sections which must coincide with the two formal ones at $p$.
-Conversely, if $\mathcal H$ has two analytic sections, then it is defined by a closed $1$-form (see Lemma \ref{lem:MultisectionH} and its proof). \end{proof}
+Conversely, if $\mathcal H$ has two analytic sections, then it is defined by a closed $1$-form (see Lemma \ref{lem:MultisectionH} and its proof).
+Finally, that the two last assertions are equivalent is well-known (see \cite[Chap.III, Th.
+4.4]{MartinetRamis1}). \end{proof}

 \begin{remark} At the neighborhood of an irregular singular point $p$, a Riccati foliation $\mathcal H$ has no other local (formal) multi-section than the two formal sections discussed above.
 It has no meromorphic (formal) first integral and the unique formal $1$-form defining $\mathcal H$ is, up to a scalar constant, the $1$-form $\hat{\Omega}$ above. \end{remark}